 COU 501.
 ORIENTATION WORKSHOP (0 sem. hrs.)
 The MAC New Student Orientation is required of all new students.
 This Orientation workshop begins the MAC Graduate experience as it provides the student's indoctrination into the counseling program.
 During this workshop, students are introduced to the campus, campus services, College administration, and department faculty.
 It also allows an integrative discussion of the requirements of the MAC program.
 Students are provided copies of the Graduate College Catalog and MAC Handbook.
-(Fall)
+There is an additional fee with this course.
+(Pass/Fail) (Fall)